-With In-App Generated Seed and Smart Offline Handoff for Data at Rest Encryption, developers or other mobility, security or IT professionals can protect the data stored within a mobile app and seed it with an external secret, derived from a backend server or from user input.
-Appdome’s Storing in Protected Memory enable its users to protect those secrets by storing them in the mobile app encrypted memory.
+With In-App Generated Seed and Smart Offline Handoff for Data at Rest Encryption, you can store and encrypt secrets in protected memory and seed it with an external secret.
+The secret can be derived from a backend server or from user input.
+Appdome’s Storing in Protected Memory enables you to protect those secrets by storing them in the mobile app encrypted memory.

 This Knowledge Base article summarizes the steps needed to store those external secrets used by a mobile app in the app encrypted memory.

 We hope you find it useful and enjoy using Appdome!